ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 #### Configuration of Apache2 for MRTG

-The configuration can be done in many ways.
-[MRTG] can be configured as main host, virtual host with and without SSL.
-The following configuration is using the Debian default `site configuration` and do not set up [MRTG] as a site, but as an `configuration snippet` for [Apache2].
+Configuration can be done in many ways.
+[MRTG] can be configured as a main host, virtual host, with or without SSL.
+The following configuration uses the default Debian `site configuration` and does not set up [MRTG] as a site, but as a `configuration snippet` for [Apache2].

-Copy the following content into the file `/etc/apache2/conf-available/mrtg.conf`.
-The values for `AllowOverride` and `Options` need to be made specific for the server.
+Copy the following to the `/etc/apache2/conf-available/mrtg.conf` file.
+The values for `AllowOverride` and `Options` need to be made specific to the server.
 This is just an example.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   <IfModule mod_alias.c>